about

 a “deceptively destructive account … that looks right into the storm of this epidemic”~ Jack Thorne on PARASITE

-a run-in with strangers, Joe feels the full brunt of anti-Asian hate.
-Unable to stay with his girlfriend, Joe finds himself in lockdown, alone
+after a run-in with strangers, Joe feels the full brunt of anti-Asian hate.
+Unable to stay with his girlfriend, Joe finds himself rawdogging lockdown, alone

-a short film for graeae theatre company, available on graeae’s youtube channel
+a short film for graeae theatre company’s Crips Without Constraints

 ‘The Woman of Tiananmen Square’